clusterBMA: Bayesian model averaging for clustering: Discussion

 In this setting we have assigned equal prior probability to each input model; however, alternative approaches for assigning priors could be considered.
 For instance, priors could be selected to penalise for the number of parameters in each model in order to preference model parsimony, or a vector of prior weights could be manually provided to assign greater weight to selected input models in the scenario that one particular clustering structure is known to be more useful for a particular dataset.\\~\

 A limitation of this method is that uncertainty quantification is implemented as a point estimate based on the probability that the true cluster allocation is not equal to the estimated cluster allocation, $p(g_i \neq \hat{g_i})$.
-This approach has been used elsewhere,\citep{duan2021bayesian} and incorporates both the uncertainty of allocation from probabilistic clustering inputs and the uncertainty arising from ambiguity across multiple clustering models.
-However, it does not fully characterise the probability distributions corresponding to probabilistic cluster allocations and instead only a point estimate is available to measure the degree of this uncertainty.\\~\
+This approach has been used elsewhere \citep{duan2021bayesian}, and incorporates both the uncertainty of allocation from probabilistic clustering inputs from "soft" clustering algorithms, as well as the uncertainty arising from ambiguity across multiple clustering models.
+However, it does not fully characterise the probability distributions corresponding to probabilistic cluster allocations and instead only a point estimate is available to measure the degree of this uncertainty. \\~\